 Start Time: 11:15 AM

 The Copenhagen Half Marathon is considered the fastest half marathon route in the world.
 Since it started in 2014, a consistent host of the very best runners in the world come to Copenhagen each year, to try to set a world record or a new personal best.
 This race is your chance to run in the same race as the super elite.

 In only 5 years the Copenhagen Half Marathon has become just about as popular as the standard Copenhagen Marathon, with thousands of locals cheering along the route along with music and entertainment power stations etc. It’s a route that takes you through all the suburbs of Copenhagen and if you are a tourist this is a great way to check out the different parts of the city – if you can see them through the crowds, balloons and the confetti.

 It has become a Copenhagen classic in only 5 years.
 I have run it myself the past 3 years with a new PB every time 😊.

 The Copenhagen Half Marathon is organised by Sparta and DAF.

-Run a Half Marathon with a private guide that is designed for you in terms of pace, route etc.
+If you’re up for it, run a half marathon with a private guide that is designed for you in terms of pace, route etc;

 You Run Copenhagen